-The film is called Dream, Girl.
+The film is Dream, Girl.

-Right now I’m bustling around my hotel room, the top of the Empire State Building visible outside my window, as if a sign of what’s to come, and I’m unpacking and repacking my big red purse.
-And because New York City just feels like a place where you’re never supposed to be doing only one thing at a time, I’m also streaming a Facebook Live interview with Leslie Odom Jr.—the now Tony-award-winning actor who plays Aaron Burr in Hamilton and who also recently released a (wonderful) jazz album.
-I refer to Leslie as The Quote Machine because in every interview I watch or read, he says a line or two or 10 that stops me in my tracks, makes me think, gives me courage, helps me breathe.
-Today he tops himself when I hear him, after being asked a question that makes him consider the feeling of working under your potential, or feeling underrated, say this:
+Right now I’m bustling around my hotel room.
+The top of the Empire State Building is visible outside my window, as if a sign of what’s to come.
+I’m unpacking and repacking my purse.
+And because New York City feels like a place where you should be doing multiple things at once, I’m also streaming a Facebook Live interview with Leslie Odom Jr.—the now Tony Award-winning actor who played Aaron Burr in Hamilton and who released a (wonderful) jazz album.
+I refer to Odom Jr. as “The Quote Machine” because in every interview I watch or read, he says a line or two or 10 that stops me in my tracks, makes me think, gives me courage, helps me breathe.
+Today he tops himself.
+After being asked a question that makes him consider the feeling of working under your potential, or feeling underrated, he said:

-Everybody’s underrated until you’re not.
+“Everybody’s underrated until you’re not.”

 Does it also mean being ignored is a sign you aren’t any good?

-What if when we think we’re not good enough we’re really just underrated?
+What if, when we think we’re not good enough, we’re really just underrated?

 I hold the thought close and continue getting ready for the premiere.